webOSArchive/webos-docs/docs/home.md

 ## Revisions and Corrections

 This site is an open source project.
 If you find any problems or want to propose additional content, please submit a Pull Request here: <a href="https://github.com/codepoet80/webos-docs" target="_blank">https://github.com/codepoet80/webos-docs</a>

+## Demo Videos

+The community has restored demo videos for Touchpads and some of the earlier webOS phones.
+They make a great starting point for new webOS users:

+* <a href="https://www.youtube.com/watch?v=QmCTmcjXuR4" target="_blank">Touchpad Demos</a>
+* <a href="https://www.youtube.com/watch?v=ODwG51W1sF0" target="_blank">Phone Demos</a>